-Some smart mattresses are delivered to your home as a bed-in-a-box, which means you’ll be responsible for unpacking and setting up the mattress.
+Some smart mattresses are delivered to your home in a box, which means you’ll be responsible for unpacking and setting up the mattress.
 In this situation, read through the instructions before you get started to make sure that all of the elements, including the technology components, are properly installed.

 Smart mattresses offer an integrated solution for people who want to harness new technology for their sleep, but they aren’t the only smart products available.
 If you aren’t ready to go all-in on a smart mattress, there are other options to consider:

 - Smart cover: Slipping over the top of the bed, a smart cover includes sensors to gather data for detailed sleep tracking.

 - Temperature control system: Various products exist to help manage the temperature of your bed, including systems that use heated or cooled water or air that is pumped through a layer that fits under your sheets.

 - Sleep trackers: There are several types of sleep trackers.
 These can include wearable devices, small devices that sit on your nightstand, and even smartphone apps.